billycastelli/MLB-Stats-CDK-backend/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template

+ Note: When changes are made to the stack definition, run `npm run build` prior to `cdk deploy`.